Five ways to pay for post-secondary education

 Another way to lessen the financial load of post-secondary is to re-examine your cost of living.
 Have you considered living with roommates?
 Studying remotely?
 Creating a budget?
 Changing your schedule or taking fewer courses at a time to allow you to work a couple of days a week?

-Regardless of how much you’re borrowing or what your living expenses are, get into the habit of saving a portion of whatever you earn.
-Many students find themselves in a precarious financial position, especially if they’re no longer living at home.
+Regardless of how much you’re borrowing or what your living expenses are, get into the habit of saving part of whatever you earn.

-Building up a small emergency fund to draw on, rather than racking up credit card debt when you have unexpected expenses, is an effective way to reduce your anxiety and help you maintain a sense of control over your finances, even while you’re still living the stressful life of a student.
+Building up a small emergency fund, rather than racking up credit card debt when you have unexpected expenses, is a great way to reduce anxiety and give you a sense of control over your finances.